PrestaShop/prestashop.github.io/news/_posts/2015-06-25-Dropping-support-php52-and-53.markdown

 ### Closures and lambda functions

 If you are using JavaScript you are already familiar with lambda functions (aka anonymous functions) and closures.
 They exist in PHP as well but they’ve been introduced in PHP 5.3.
-They will be used to simplified the code base.
+They will be used to simplify the code base.
 For example maybe you need a simple function to pass as an argument of `array_map()`.
 We will then avoid polluting the global scope with code we don’t reuse.

 I recommend [this article from Fabien Potiencier](http://fabien.potencier.org/article/17/on-php-5-3-lambda-functions-and-closures) if you want to learn more about it.

-### Shortlands
+### Shorthands

-I know it's much smaller improvements but few shortlands have been introduced in PHP 5.3 and PHP 5.4 and they usually make life way easier.
+I know it's much smaller improvements but few shorthands have been introduced in PHP 5.3 and PHP 5.4 and they usually make life way easier.

 {% highlight php startinline=true %}